datatrail-jhu/05_R/manuscript/02_intro_to_packages.md

 {points:3}
 ?
 Within the same course on swirl: `CBDS Introduction to R`, navigate to the lesson `L02 R Packages Q02 Swirl`.
 Do this swirl module!
-Once complete, paste the code at the end of the lesson here.
+Once complete, paste the code provided at the end of the swirl module here.

 ! /.*[rowr||MtU6||hk7f||3hXL||2QPe||ag9o||F5eL||trwZ||tEyT||0Rdw].*/i